 The Federal Reserve is a complex facet of the American economic system.
-At what’s typically eight meetings a year, the Fed determines how much it costs to borrow money.
+The Fed determines how much it costs to borrow money at its eight or so meetings per year.
 One of its jobs is setting a benchmark interest rate for short-term consumer lending, which private lenders use to set their own rates.
-If the Fed raises the federal funds rate at one of its meetings — as they did at the most recent December meeting — you can expect to pay more for a personal or auto loan.
+If the Fed raises the federal funds rate at one of its meetings — as they did at the July meeting — you can expect to pay more for a personal or auto loan.

 How Fed rates affect auto loans

 The choices discussed by the Federal Open Market Committee (FOMC) during Fed meetings are not the exact interest rates consumers will be offered; rather, they impact the cost for banks to lend to each other.
 Because of this, banks and lenders may change the rates they offer to consumers when the federal funds rate changes.
 When the Fed raises interest rates, auto loan rates may rise as well, or vice versa.

 September 2023 Fed rate change

 In response to the economic disruptions caused by the pandemic, the central bank controls inflation through rate hikes.
 The target range for the federal funds rate remained at 5.25 to 5.5 percent as of September 20, 2023.
 The rate remains at its highest in 22 years following the 0.25 percentage point increase at the July meeting, and the FOMC indicated there may be one last hike in 2023.

 This number does not control auto rates directly.
 Rather, it is tied to the prime rate.
 Simply, the 11 rate increases since the beginning of 2022 mean that vehicle financing could cost you more money.
 But lenders still hold power regarding the amount charged to borrowers based on a driver’s credit history.